 Mariton Wildlife Sanctuary

 Mariton is perched on the steep slopes of Bougher Hill overlooking the scenic Delaware River.
-A highlight of the preserve’s trail system is the River Lookout Trail, with an overlook of both the Delaware Canal and the Delaware River 300 feet below.
+A highlight of the preserve’s trail system is the River Lookout Trail, with a seasonal overlook of both the Delaware Canal and the Delaware River 300 feet below.

 Mariton’s Nature Center includes a library, meeting space, and ADA restrooms, and is open by prior arrangement.